adobe/helix-pipeline/docs/meta.schema.md

 ## meta

-Extracted metadata fron the frontmatter of the document
+Extracted metadata from the frontmatter of the document

 `meta`
 * is optional